 Those in polluted regions and with compromised lung function asked to take extra care; Government urged to reduce Air Pollution for long-term impacts

-New Delhi 17 March 2020 : A collective of doctors working on health impacts of air pollution has warned that people living regions with high levels of air pollution and with compromised lung function could be more vulnerable to the impacts of coronavirus (COVID19).
+New Delhi 17 March 2020: A collective of doctors working on the health impacts of air pollution has warned that people living in regions with high levels of air pollution and with compromised lung function could be more vulnerable to the impacts of coronavirus (COVID19).